Module Registration Deadlines

 How does Module Selection work?

-- Deadline for changing Semester 2 modules: tbc January 2019
+- Deadline for changing Semester 2 modules: Wednesday 23 January 2019, 5pm

 Registration for modules takes place online via Student Records, where a list of modules that you are able to take in the following academic session will be available to select.
-You can amend your selections online, and are welcome to consult your Programme Director (the person who will approve your modules) about your selection.
-It is also possible to amend your selections by completing a module amendment form.
+You can amend your selections online before approval, and are welcome to consult your Programme Director (the person who will approve your modules) about your selection.

 Registry Services will contact you via your King’s email with information on when you can make your selections and how to access the online module selection facility.
 Before making your selections please read the guidance notes carefully, and the online instructions given.
-If there is a problem at any stage you must contact Registry Services and your Programme Administrator.
+If there is a problem at any stage you must Registry Services or your Programme Officer.

 If you have any doubts about your module choices, you can try out some lectures from different modules during the first week of each semester.

 You are encouraged to speak to your Personal Tutor, Programme Director and/or the module lecturer(s) for advice.
-Please note that due to this trial period, some classes may be overcrowded at the beginning of each term.
+Please note that due to students trying modules, some classes may be overcrowded at the beginning of each term.

 After you have selected your modules and they are approved you will be able to view your confirmed module registrations online via Student Records.
 You should check this carefully to make sure that you are registered for the correct modules.
-Contact your programme administrator immediately if there are any errors or omissions.
+Contact your Programme Officer immediately if there are any errors or omissions.

 In order to select your modules you must do the following: